 It’s time now to return to Jesus as the fulfillment of the Law and the Prophets, especially the prophets.
-Isaiah looked ahead to: a new covenant being established with his people; a king from the line of David with an everlasting kingdom; the restoration of Jerusalem and the kingdom; and the inclusion of Gentiles into the covenant people.
+Isaiah looked ahead to a new covenant being established with his people; a king from the line of David with an everlasting kingdom; the restoration of Jerusalem and the kingdom; and the inclusion of Gentiles into the covenant people.
 What do we find in the New Testament that would help us to understand Jesus’ fulfillment of these prophecies?

 A New Covenant

 The synoptic gospels record Jesus sharing in a last Passover meal with his disciples.
-And all three of them record Jesus as taking a cup and saying “This is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matt.
+And all three of them record Jesus as taking a cup and saying, “This is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matt.
 26:28).
 Jesus sees that his death on the cross, and shed blood, is ushering in a new covenant between God and his people.

 Paul also compares these two covenants in Galatians 4:21-31.
-The old covenant is a covenant of slavery corresponding to the Law.
+The old covenant was a covenant of slavery corresponding to the Law.
 The new covenant is the covenant of promise first promised to Abraham and established in Jesus.
 A covenant of freedom.
 And those who share in it have an eternal inheritance.